Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

 - Martin has taken 7.7 shots per game this season and made 3.6 per game, which account for 7.8% and 7.9%, respectively, of his team's total.

-- He's attempted 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.
+- This season, he's accounted for 8.6% of his team's three-pointers made, averaging 1.2 per game.

-- Martin's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- Martin's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Defensively, the Nuggets are eighth in the NBA, conceding 112.5 points per game.
+- On defense, the Nuggets have allowed 112.5 points per game, which is eighth-best in the league.

-- On the glass, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per game.
+- Allowing 40.8 rebounds per contest, the Nuggets are the best squad in the NBA.

-- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the league.
+- The Nuggets are the 15th-ranked squad in the league, allowing 25.7 assists per game.

-- Conceding 11.4 made 3-pointers per game, the Nuggets are the third-ranked team in the NBA.
+- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the NBA.

 Caleb Martin vs. the Nuggets